nnethercote/perf-book/src/type-sizes.md

 - The size and location of all padding.

 Once you know the layout of a hot type, there are multiple ways to shrink it.

+## Field Ordering

+The Rust compiler automatically sorts the fields in struct and enums to minimize their sizes (unless the `#[repr(C)]` attribute is specified), so you do not have to worry about field ordering.
+But there are other ways to minimize the size of hot types.

 ## Smaller Enums